Alternative Work Schedule

 Employees will not be allowed to earn compensatory time for holidays on which they do not work.
 However, if an employee is required to work on a holiday, that employee can receive a maximum of eight compensatory hours.

-Adherence to the holiday calculation formula listed below for employees on a Compressed Work Week schedule is required in order to ensure all employees complete a 40-hour workweek.
+Adherence to the holiday calculation formula listed below for employees on a Compressed Work Week schedule is required to ensure all employees complete a 40-hour workweek.

 There may be instances when, because of a holiday schedule, the Flextime formula causes the employee to earn more than 40 hours in a work week.
 This employee must adjust the work schedule for that week to ensure that he/she does not work more than the required 40 hours.
 Employees have the option of using annual, overtime, or compensatory leave time in conjunction with this earned credit to equal an entire day off.